Hoda Kotb Tells Carrie Underwood She Looks the Same After Freak Accident

 In addition to earning her a standing ovation, the song resonated with people in a heartfelt way.

-"I feel like you just feel like—which I know people can still see you, and they probably have seen me at a stoplight or something and been, like, ‘What is this crazy lady doing over here?'"
+"I feel like you just feel like—which I know people can still see you, and they probably have seen me at a stoplight or something and been, like, ‘What is this crazy lady doing over there?'"
+Underwood said.

 While many fans and artists are proud of Underwood for overcoming this hurdle, no-one may be prouder than her mother, Carole.

 "She's a great mom.
 She's a great daughter.
 She's a great person," the proud parent said.
-"I just want her to always be that way.
-I love her."
+"I just want her to always be that way, and I love her."

 Watch the video to see her interview on Today.